Nigel Lawson: Resignation

-After a further year in office in these circumstances, Lawson felt that public criticism from Walters (who favoured a floating exchange rate), was making his job impossible and he resigned.
-He was succeeded in the office of Chancellor by John Major.
+After a further year in office in these circumstances, Lawson felt that public criticism from Walters (who favoured a floating exchange rate) was making his job impossible and he resigned.
+He was succeeded in the office of chancellor by John Major.

-Lawson's tenure as Chancellor of the Exchequer was longer than that of any of his predecessors since David Lloyd George, who served from 1908 to 1915.
-This was subsequently passed by Labour's Gordon Brown (1997–2007).
+Lawson's six-year tenure as Chancellor of the Exchequer was longer than that of any of his predecessors since David Lloyd George, who served from 1908 to 1915.
+Both men's records were subsequently beaten by Labour's Gordon Brown, who was chancellor from 1997 to 2007.